Ajowi254/Utibu-health-App/README.md

 npm install
 generate the db
-in case of owner of repo the db is already generated and is located at instance but if another party is accessing this app they have to delete the migrations and instance folders and generate own db .process includes, pip install flask
+in case of owner of repo the db is already generated and is located at instance but if another party is accessing this app they have to delete the migrations and instance folders and generate own db .process includes,pip install flask-migrate

 Navigate to the directory where your app.py file is located using the cd command. type flask db init and press Enter.
-This will create a new migration repository. type flask db upgrade and press Enter.
+This will create a new migration repository. flask db migrate -m "Initial migration."

+ type flask db upgrade and press Enter.
 This will apply the migration to the database python seed.py to seed data python app.py you should be redirected to port 5000